Melanoma: The Basics

 Treatment

-Surgery is the first choice of treatment to cure melanoma.
-A “wide local” excision procedure is done to remove the entire lesion and an area of normal tissue surrounding the lesion.
-Terms you may find helpful:
+Surgery is the first choice to treat melanoma.
+A “wide local” excision is done to remove the whole lesion and an area of normal tissue around the lesion.
+Terms you might hear include:

-- Negative Margins: small amount of normal tissue around the entire tumor was removed and contained no cancer cells.
+- Negative Margins: A small amount of normal tissue around the tumor was removed and it had no cancer cells.

-- Positive Margins: melanoma cells are found in the area of “normal tissue” removed.
-Further surgery is necessary to remove a larger area of normal tissue.
+- Positive Margins: Melanoma cells are found in the area of “normal tissue” that was removed.
+More surgery is needed to remove a bigger area of normal tissue.

 - Another type of surgery used to treat melanoma is the MOHS procedure.